SardonnayK/Lambda_RDS_Timeout/README.md

 ## Deploy the App

-To deploy the app we need to execute the `synthesize-cdk-stack.sh` shell scrip by running the command
+To deploy the app we need to execute the `deploy-cdk-stack.sh` shell scrip by running the command
 ```
 sh deploy-cdk-stack.sh
 ```